dart-lang/site-www/src/language/records.md

 Records allow functions to return multiple values bundled together.
-To retrieve record values from a return, destructure the values into local variables using [pattern matching][].
+To retrieve record values from a return, destructure the values into local variables using [pattern matching][pattern].

 ```dart
 // Returns multiple values in a record: